During pregnancy, what's the significance of cervical length?

-Cervical length refers to the length of the lower end of your uterus.
+Cervical length refers to the length of the lower end of the uterus.
 During pregnancy, the length of the cervix might shorten too soon, increasing the risk of preterm labor and premature birth.
 Preterm labor is labor that begins between 20 weeks and 36 weeks and 6 days of pregnancy.
-The earlier premature birth happens, the greater the health risks for your baby.
+The earlier premature birth happens, the greater the health risks for the baby.

-Before pregnancy, your cervix — the lower part of the uterus that connects to the vagina — is closed, long and firm.
-During pregnancy, your cervix will gradually soften.
-As your body gets ready for labor, the cervix decreases in length, and finally opens as you prepare to give birth.
+Before pregnancy, the cervix — the lower part of the uterus that connects to the vagina — is closed, long and firm.
+During pregnancy, the cervix gradually softens.
+As the body gets ready for labor, the cervix decreases in length, and finally opens as the mother prepares to give birth.
 If the cervix begins to open before 37 weeks, premature birth could occur.

 Your health care provider might do an ultrasound to measure your cervical length if you experience signs and symptoms of preterm labor.
 These include regular or frequent contractions, a constant low, dull backache, a change in the type of vaginal discharge, or pelvic pressure.
 Your provider might also do a pelvic exam to determine if your cervix has begun to open.